PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/gui/images/+page.md

 ## How to make an image available to a BagaApp
 Currently, a BagaApp itself can't contain images, but it can display images that are stored on the web.
 So, if you want to show an image in your BagaApp, that image must be available on the web.
 All images you can see on websites you visit in your web browsers are images available on the web.

-Each image on the web has its own unique identifer.
+Each image on the web has its own unique identifier.
 That identifier is called the *Uniform Resource Identifier* (URL), sometimes referred to as the image's *link* or the image's *address*.
-In a web browser, when you see an image on a webpage, you can often right click on that image and in the apperaing menu select an option like `Copy Image Link`/`Copy Image Address` (it differs in different web browsers) to copy the image's URL.
+In a web browser, when you see an image on a webpage, you can often right click on that image and in the appearing menu select an option like `Copy Image Link`/`Copy Image Address` (it differs in different web browsers) to copy the image's URL.

 ::: tip Example